MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 - Then, **choose a role** for that person as shown above.

 - Lastly, select **Save** in the bottom right corner of the panel.
 The instance that you are using will be automatically shared with the user for whom you have defined the permission.
-This user will be able to enter the Customer 360 app and perform actions according to the role that you have specified (as expl
+This user will be able to enter the Customer 360 app and perform actions according to the role that you have specified (as specified earlier).

 ### Viewing current permissions
 After selecting **Save**, you can utilize the following screen to explore all the permissions that were given to date: